dfrib/accessprivate/README.md

 DEFINE_ACCESSOR_C(ns::Foo, y)
 ```

-whereas the following are all invalid uses of the macros (and will be diagnosed as such by the compiler):
+whereas the following are both invalid uses of the macros (and will be diagnosed as such by the compiler):

 ```c++
 // invalid_a.cpp